Skip to main content

 Housing

-Students will live in an apartment and are responsible for providing their own meals.
+Students in Riga live in an apartment and are responsible for providing their own meals.
 Accommodations include a refrigerator, dishwasher, and cooking and laundry facilities.

 Plane NAVY-BIG-01.svg